apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 The following properties describe access controls and settings for the `/status` endpoint of CAS which provides administrative functionality and oversight into the CAS software.
+To learn more about this topic, [please review this guide](Monitoring-Statistics.html).

 ```properties
 # endpoints.enabled=true